LCC-CIT/CS233JS-CourseMaterials/Labs/TermProject/CS233JS_ProjectRequirements.md

 - Have a professional-looking UI that uses Bootstrap or another CSS framework with which you are familiar.

 - Use client-side code written in JavaScript.

-Each page must be encapsulated using an ES6 style class.
+- Use classes for any parts of the project where it makes sense to use objects.
+Do not encapsulate the entire app in a single class.

+- Separate code that interacts with web page elements from the rest of the code.

 - Include at least one AJAX get request.

 - Include one or more of the other JS technologies introduced in the course such as: local